bytemat/guarani-dictionary/README.md

 # Ñeekuaa – A Guaraní Dictionary

 ### Ñeekuaa is an online Guaraní dictionary designed to help users learn, explore, and understand the Guaraní language.
 The platform offers easy access to accurate definitions, translations, and contextual information for Guaraní words.
-Whether you're a beginner or advanced learner, Neekuaa aims to support language development with a user-friendly interface and detailed linguistic resources.
+Whether you're a beginner or advanced learner, Ñeekuaa aims to support language development with a user-friendly interface and detailed linguistic resources.
 The web platform provides translations between Guaraní and Spanish/English, and is optimized for both quick searches and in-depth study.

 ## Features:
 - Search functionality for Guaraní words and their meanings